vios-s/CSDisentanglement_Metrics_Library/README.md

 * SDNet - [official github implementation](https://github.com/agis85/anatomy_modality_decomposition), [paper](https://arxiv.org/pdf/1903.09467.pdf)
 * PNet  - [official github implementation](https://github.com/CompVis/unsupervised-disentangling), [paper](https://openaccess.thecvf.com/content_CVPR_2019/papers/Lorenz_Unsupervised_Part-Based_Disentangling_of_Object_Shape_and_Appearance_CVPR_2019_paper.pdf)

+To test a pre-trained model with our metrics, the image and content tensors as well as the style vectors need to prepared.
+We provide an example script to show how to extract the tensors and vectors and further save them with required format in usage/example_extract.py.

 # Citation
 If you find our metrics useful please cite the following paper:
 ```